wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-troubleshooting-degraded.md

 Notice that wget indicates that the URL returned a 301 redirect to http://watestsdp2008r2.chinacloudapp.cn/Default.aspx.
-As we know from the “Important notes about Traffic Manager probing” section above, a 30x redirect is considered a failure by Traffic Manager probing and this will cause the probe to report Offline.
+As we know from the "Important notes about Traffic Manager probing" section above, a 30x redirect is considered a failure by Traffic Manager probing and this will cause the probe to report Offline.
 At this point it is a simple matter to check the website configuration and make sure that a 200 is returned from the /Probe path (or reconfigure the Traffic Manager probe to point to a path which will return a 200).

-If your probe is using HTTPs protocol you will want to add the “--no-check-certificate” parameter to wget so that it will ignore the certificate mismatch on the chinacloudapp.cn URL.
+If your probe is using HTTPs protocol you will want to add the "--no-check-certificate" parameter to wget so that it will ignore the certificate mismatch on the chinacloudapp.cn URL.

 ## Next Steps